petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-gpu-linux.md

 | 14 | Operation unsuccessful | Check the execution output log. |

 ### Known issues
-1. GRID driver 16.x and 17.x are having installation issues on Azure Kernel 6.11.
-Nvidia is working on solving this issue, meanwhile, downgrade the azure Kernel to 6.8 by following the below steps.
-Please try to reinstall the drivers manually/using extension after downgrading the kernel to 6.8.
+1. GRID driver 16.x and 17.x are having installation issues on Azure kernel 6.11.
+Nvidia is working on solving this issue, meanwhile, downgrade the Azure kernel to 6.8 by following these steps.
+Try to reinstall the drivers manually or by using an extension after downgrading the kernel to 6.8.
 ```
-// get the installed kernel, if 6.11 is installed downgrade it to 6.8
+// Get the installed kernel.
+If kernel 6.11 is installed,  downgrade it to 6.8.
 uname -a

-// install 6.8 kernel, 6.11  is not supported
+// Install  kernel 6.8.
+Note that kernel  6.11  is not supported.
 $ sudo apt install linux-image-6.8.0-1015-azure

-// get the list of installed kernels
+// Get the list of installed kernels.
 dpkg --list | egrep -i --color 'linux-image|linux-headers|linux-modules' | awk '{ print $2 }'

-// please uninstall any kernels with 6.11
+// Uninstall any 6.11 kernels.
 sudo apt purge linux-headers-6.11.0-1013-azure  linux-image-6.11.0-1013-azure  linux-modules-6.11.0-1013-azure

-// run the below command to ensure only 6.8 images, headers and modules are installed and no other version are present.
+// Run the following command to ensure only 6.8 images, headers, and modules are installed and no other versions are present.
 dpkg --list | egrep -i --color 'linux-image|linux-headers|linux-modules' | awk '{ print $2 }'

-// results of above command should look something like this:
+// Results from the previous command:
 linux-headers-6.8.0-1015-azure
 linux-image-6.8.0-1015-azure
 linux-modules-6.8.0-1015-azure

-//Open the grub settings and modify the GRUB_DEFAULT="0" to GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 6.8.0-1015-azure"
+// Open the grub settings and modify the GRUB_DEFAULT="0" to GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 6.8.0-1015-azure".
 $ sudo vim /etc/default/grub

-// this is how the the grub file should look
+// The grub file will look like the following:
 GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 6.8.0-1015-azure"
 GRUB_TIMEOUT_STYLE=hidden
 GRUB_TIMEOUT=0